• Restaurants

 Our October stay coincided with the Big Texas Comicon, so we saw plenty of attendees on the street dressed as their favorite comic book characters.

 The hotel room we were assigned provided a commanding view to the north and a comfortable king-sized bed.
-Amenities include a heated rooftop pool with a view of the Tower of the Americas, as well as a 24-hour Fitness Center.
+Amenities include a heated rooftop pool with a view of the Tower of the Americas and a 24-hour Fitness Center.

 See also: San Antonio's Best Restaurants